BBRC -- the fastest submission-to-online journal!

-Number 1 journal in the Thomson's JCR ranking for Biophysics in terms of Total Cites and Number of Articles.
+Number 1 journal in the Clarivate's JCR ranking for Biophysics in terms of Total Cites and Number of Articles.

 From Submission to Online in Less Than 3 Weeks!

 Biochemical and Biophysical Research Communications is the premier international journal devoted to the very rapid dissemination of timely and significant experimental results in diverse fields of biological research.
 The development of the "Breakthroughs and Views" section brings the minireview format to the journal, and issues often contain collections of special interest manuscripts.
 BBRC is published weekly (52 issues/year).Research Areas now include:

 • Cancer Research

 • Developmental Biology